 Uplifted debris, manhole covers and compromised road surfaces are all threats which can’t necessarily be seen.
 An injury from an upended object, especially an open wound, can quickly lead to nasty infections; floodwater is full of bacteria and is grossly unsanitary.

+Flood damage can be devastating.
 Besides the obvious hazards of drowning, injury, and trauma, you need to consider the dangers that you can’t see.
 Live power lines which have come down have the capacity to be fatal – a mother recently warned of how her son was electrocuted in floodwater where he ultimately lost his life.

 Unlike rainwater, which is considered clean, floodwater – whatever the source – is always considered black.
 Full of bacteria, it can also contain traces of petrol, chemicals and other toxins which are harmful to health.